Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

     .. dropdown:: Single signature account

         #.
-Go to **Accounts** and select the account you want to add as baker account and click **More options**.
+Go to **Accounts** and select the account you want to add as validator account and click **More options**.

         #.
-Select **Register as a baker**.
+Select **Register as a validator**.

             .. image:: ../images/desktop-wallet/dw-account-menu-regular.png
                 :width: 50%
                 :alt: screen showing all account options

         #.
 Specify the amount that you want to stake where it says **Amount**.
-The more you stake, the greater the probability that your account will be chosen to bake the next block.
+The more you stake, the greater the probability that your account will be chosen to produce the next block.

-            Baker accounts receive a reward when they have baked a block, and the reward is added to the staked amount on the account by default.
+            Validator accounts receive a reward when they have produced a block, and the reward is added to the staked amount on the account by default.
 However, you can change this setting so that the reward is added to the disposable amount instead.

             Select **No, don’t restake** if you'd rather add the rewards to the disposable amount on the account.

         #.
-Choose if you want to open a baker pool so delegators may delegate stake to your baker.
+Choose if you want to open a staking pool so delegators may delegate stake to your validator.

-            - Choose Open to open your baker pool for this baker.
+            - Choose Open to open your staking pool for this validator.
 Click **Continue**.
 Click **Continue** after reviewing the commission rates.
-Enter your Baker metadata URL if you want to provide this information to potential delegators.
+Enter your Validator metadata URL if you want to provide this information to potential delegators.
 This is optional. **Click Continue**.

-            - Choose Closed if you do not want to open a baker pool.
-Click **Continue** after reviewing the commission rates and Baker metadata URL.
+            - Choose Closed if you do not want to open a staking pool.
+Click **Continue** after reviewing the commission rates and Validator metadata URL.

         #.
-You have to export the baker credentials so that you can start the node with the baker keys.
-Select **Export baker credentials** and navigate to the place on your computer where you want to save the file.
+You have to export the validator credentials so that you can start the node with the validator keys.
+Select **Export validator credentials** and navigate to the place on your computer where you want to save the file.
 If you're running Windows make sure that **All Files** is selected in **Save as type**.
 Give the file a name and the extension .json, and then click **Save** and navigate to the place on your computer where you want to save the file.

         ..
 Warning::

             This is the only time that you can export the credentials.
-If you're going to transfer the baker keys to someone else, make sure to do so through a secure channel.
+If you're going to transfer the validator keys to someone else, make sure to do so through a secure channel.
 Generate new keys if you believe the keys have been compromised or lost.

         6. There's a message saying **Waiting for device.
 Please connect your Ledger**.
 Connect the LEDGER device to the computer and enter your PIN on the LEDGER device.